It’s a busy season. I like to slow down and worship amidst all the rushing and buying and visiting.

 - Celebrate St. Nicholas on 6 December

-We do still love the fun little chocolate calendars.
+We do love the fun little chocolate calendars.

 Move over candy!
 My kids love these fun Lego Advent Calendars!